visit/citybreak-online-doc/_includes/https_domain.md

 ## Https - SSL information
 We require all CB online implementations to use SSL/HTTPS Certificate.
-Citybreak online has implemented [Let’s Encrypt](https://letsencrypt.org) service that enable us to easy add certificates on your sub domains including auto renewal.
+Citybreak online uses [Let’s Encrypt](https://letsencrypt.org) service, via Cloudflare that enable us to easy add certificates on your sub domains including auto renewal.

-We can install your own certificates as a addon service if requested.
-_Note this extra service we that we will debit if asked for._